 Generally, EPS is divided into 3 broad categories, namely –

-To begin with, there are 5 types of earnings per share example –
+To begin with, there are 5 types of earnings per share–

 Notably, the word proforma signifies that certain assumptions had been made during computation.
 For instance, certain income or expenses that were used to compute reported earnings are excluded in this EPS variation.

-Usually, profits which are not used within a given period are added to net earnings for the following accounting period.
+Usually, profits that are not used within a given period are added to net earnings for the following accounting period.
 It helps arrive at the aggregate earnings for that period.
-Generally, such earnings are disclosed under the header of stockholder’s equity in a balance sheet.
+Generally, such earnings are disclosed under the header of the stockholder’s equity in a balance sheet.